theonemule/blobcaster/readme.md

 # Blobcaster: Using Azure Blob Storage to Host a Podcast

-This little app grow out of a want to manage a podcast using nothing but blob storage.
-I like blob storage because it is versatile, fast, and incredibly inexpensive to use.
+This little app grow out of a want to manage a podcast using nothing but Blob Storage.
+I like Blob Storage because it is versatile, fast, and incredibly inexpensive to use.
 I orignially thought I might use an Azure Function based API for this, but I in the process of thinking through this, I realized there was nothing about functinos or any other sever side API that I needed to make this work.
 I could simply use a brower and interact with the Blob Storage API's.
 The resulting app then is both hosted on Blob Storage and interacts with Blob storage.

 Rather than keep this app to myself, I thought I would share it with world shuold anyone else be interested in a similar approach.